ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldPreparation.rst

 As for the bandpass calibrator, the MS is then flagged in two passes.
-First, a combination of selection rules (allowing flagging of antennas & baselines, and autocorrelations) and (optionally) a simple flat amplitude threshold are applied.
-Then dynamic flagging of amplitudes is done, optionally integrating over or across individual spectra.
+First, a combination of selection rules (allowing flagging of channels, antennas & baselines, and autocorrelations) and (optionally) a simple flat amplitude threshold are applied.
+Then a sequence of Stokes-V flagging and dynamic flagging of amplitudes is done, optionally integrating over or across individual spectra.
 Each of these steps is selectable via input parameters.

 The averaging scale defaults to 54 channels, resulting in a 1MHz-resolution MS that can be imaged with cimager, although this